moosemoose22/Timeline/regions.md

 We then removed all the cities we already have by running [rawdata/ine/reduceOver1000.py](rawdata/ine/reduceOver1000.py).
 We then got the latitude and longitude for these cities by running [rawdata/ine/getDataGoogle1000To10000.py](rawdata/ine/getDataGoogle1000To10000.py).
 Note that the google map APIs have a limit of 2500 queries you can make in a day for free.
 The script assumes that if you don't get a response of OK, you hit that limit.
 You'll need to continue the next day.
 The script has logic to pick up where you left off.
 We went to http://www.convertcsv.com to make GEOjson out of the data we had [rawdata/ine/outputNewSpainIneWithLatLng1000To10000_latest.csv](rawdata/ine/outputNewSpainIneWithLatLng1000To10000_latest.csv).
-We created GEOjson for each region by running [updateESPmissingAdm3/makeSpainIndividualsOver1000.py](updateESPmissingAdm3/makeSpainIndividualsOver1000.py)
+We created GEOjson for each region by running [updateESPmissingAdm3/makeSpainIndividualsOver1000.py](updateESPmissingAdm3/makeSpainIndividualsOver1000.py).
-We then ran the same script we did before to copy admin3 data from these cities to the region data [updateESPmissingAdm3/findAdm3.js](updateESPmissingAdm3/findAdm3.js).
+We then ran the same script we did before to copy admin3 data from these cities to the region data [updateESPmissingAdm3/updateAdm3.js](updateESPmissingAdm3/updateAdm3.js).

+##### Andorra
-For Andorra: we did it by hand since it's so small.
+We did it by hand since it's so small.
 We created the GEOjson for the area by running this:
 ogr2ogr   -f GeoJSON   AND_adm1.json  AND_adm1.shp
 We then googled for the population data of the biggest cities in Andorra.
 We created [rawdata/andorra.csv](rawdata/andorra.csv), and got the lat/long information for it either from http://www.latlong.net or from google map APIs.